QMuffinBoy/solid-waffle/README.md

 # Dark MessageBox
 This is just example of MessageBox using C# forms.
 Took me 2 hours to make it.
-This is just a small projects that I've made. \O-O/
+This is just a small projects that I've made.
+If you wondered why there is resize, yeah I don't know why.
+Maybe it was VS bugs...
+I already set it to **GrowAndShrink**.

 <h3>Requirement</h3>
 - Visual Studio 2019